gpadolina/TimeSeries-notes/TimeSeries/03 - ForecastersToolbox.md

 Each observation in a time series can be forecast using all previous observations.
 These are called *fitted values*.
 ### Residuals
 The residuals in a time series model are what is left over after fitting a model.
 For many time series models, the residuals are equal to the difference between the observations and the corresponding fitted values.
+Residuals are useful in checking whether a model has adequately captures the information in the data.
+A good forecasting method will yielf residuals with the following properties: the residuals are uncorrelated; the residuals have zero mean.